-I am fortunate to attend workshops and annual professional development days led by other senior teachers, and workshops and conventions taught by teachers from India: these have included Geeta and Abhijata Iyengar and those who worked closely with BKS Iyengar before his death in 2014, Zubin Zarthoshtimanesh, Raya Uma Dutta and Uday Bhosale.
+I am fortunate to attend workshops and annual professional development days led by senior teachers, and workshops and conventions taught by teachers from India.
+These have included Geeta and Abhijata Iyengar and those who worked closely with them and BKS Iyengar: Navaz Kamdin, Zubin Zarthoshtimanesh, Raya Uma Dutta and Uday Bhosale.
 In December 2018 I was very privileged to be taught by both Geeta and Prashant Iyengar in Pune during the Centenary celebrations of their father’s death; and to receive Geeta’s devoted teaching and wisdom a few days before her death.

 Teaching is challenging, rewarding and enjoyable, even more so as I continue to learn and develop through my students, both adults and children.

-I have also learnt the importance of maintaining a balance between my own practice and teaching as well as between yoga and my own family life: they help and complement the other.
+I continue to learn the importance of maintaining a balance between my own practice and teaching as well as between yoga and my own family life: they help and complement the other.